HarishDubbaka/K8s_Devops/README_Version2.md

 > A container is the actual running instance of an application.
 > **Docker** is the platform or tool that helps you build, ship, and run those containers.

+Containers vs. Virtual Machines (VMs)
+To understand containers better, it's helpful to compare them to Virtual Machines (VMs).

+Think of a VM as an independent house.
+It has its own foundation, plumbing, electricity, and infrastructure (its own full Guest OS).
+It's completely isolated but also heavy and resource-intensive.

+Think of a container as an apartment in a large building.
+Each apartment is isolated and secure, but they all share the building's core infrastructure (the host OS kernel).
+This is far more efficient and allows many more apartments (containers) to exist on the same plot of land (physical server).

+Feature	Virtual Machine (VM)	Container
+Isolation	Full OS virtualization	Process-level isolation OS	Has its own full Guest OS	Shares the Host OS kernel Size	Large (several GBs)	Lightweight (tens of MBs) Start-up Time	Minutes	Seconds or milliseconds
+Resource Usage	High (dedicated RAM & CPU)	Low (uses only what's needed) Underlying Tech	Hypervisor	Container Engine (e.g., Docker) Docker allows for the optimum use of infrastructure.
+It ensures applications only consume the resources they need and can scale up or down easily, preventing the resource wastage common with VMs.

+The Docker Workflow: Build, Ship, and Run
+The entire Docker process can be broken down into a simple workflow.

+Dockerfile: It all starts with a Dockerfile.
+This is a simple text file containing step-by-step instructions on how to build your application's image.
+For example: "start with an Ubuntu OS, copy my application files, install dependencies, and define the command to run on startup."

+docker build: You run this command, pointing to your Dockerfile.
+Docker reads the instructions and executes them to create a Docker Image.
+This image is the portable package containing your application and all its dependencies.

+Docker Registry: An image isn't useful if it only exists on your machine.
+A Registry is a storage system for your images, much like GitHub is a storage system for your source code.
+You need a central place to store and version your images.

+Examples: Docker Hub (public), AWS ECR, GCP Artifact Registry. docker push: You use this command to upload your built image to a registry.

+docker pull: On any other machine (like a production server), you can use this command to download the image from the registry.

+docker run: This command takes an image and creates a running Container from it.
+Your application is now up and running inside an isolated, consistent environment.

+This workflow ensures that the exact same image is used across all environments, from development to production.

+Docker Architecture Overview
+The Docker platform has a simple client-server architecture.

+Docker Workflow
+Image
+Docker Client: This is the command-line tool (docker) that you use to issue commands like docker build, docker run, etc.
+Docker Daemon (dockerd): This is a background service running on the Docker host.
+It listens for API requests from the Docker Client and manages all the Docker objects: images, containers, networks, and volumes.
+Registry: Where images are stored and pulled from.
+When you type a command like docker run my-app, the Client tells the Daemon to run the image.
+The Daemon first checks if it has the my-app image locally.
+If not, it pulls it from the Registry, and then it starts a new container from that image.
 ---

 ### How Does Docker Work?